 If you haven’t experienced the Blue Mountains in winter, Fields Spring State Park in southeastern Washington is a must-do.
 The park has three overnight options:

 Tamarack Cabin near Wohelo Lodge sleeps four people and has a mini-fridge, bathroom with shower, microwave, coffee pot and parking spot.
-Don’t forget to bBring towels, sleeping gear and linens.
-Then, check out the big sledding hill and hike to see spectacular views on 10 miles of trails.
-Loaner snowshoes may be available.
-Call ahead!
+Don’t forget to bring towels, sleeping gear and linens.
+Then, check out the big sledding hill and hike to spectacular views on 10 miles of trails.
+Rental snowshoes may be available for $10 a day.
+Call the park office to reserve: 509-256-3332.

 Puffer Butte Warming Hut sits at 4,500 feet and sleeps four.
 The hut provides a winter backpacking intro without the tent-camping part.
 Be sure to bring sleeping bags, sleeping pads, food and beverages.
-The stove is stocked with firewood –a warm welcome after the 2-mile uphill trek.
-Reserve this hut through the park at 509-256-3332 for $25 a night.
+The stove is stocked with firewood – a warm welcome after the 2-mile uphill trek.
+Reserve this hut through the park office at $25 a night.

 Note: the warming hut is open to the public all day and for emergencies 24/7.

-Tent camping: Drive to Fields Spring’s campground, located near the bathroom and day-usewarming hut, and stake your tent.
-You’ll be doing some digging – even to park since the area is not plowed.
+Tent camping: Drive to Fields Spring’s campground near the bathroom and day-use warming hut and stake your tent.
+You’ll be doing some digging – even to park the car, since the area is not plowed.
 Sites are $20 a night plus Sno-Park permits.
 Extra vehicle - $10.

 Lake Easton State Park

-This lakeside park between Seattle and Ellensburg is a jumping off point for several Sno-Parks.
+This lakeshore park between Seattle and Ellensburg is a jumping off point for several Sno-Parks.

 Lake Easton State Park offers camping in the day-use area near the playground.
 When choosing a spot for your tent, watch for trees dropping snow bombs – they hurt!
 After dinner (there’s potable water for cooking available from the spigot at the back of the day-use lot), treat yourself to a shower in the heated bathroom.